@ethryndal

 -

-Sarah Baran commented on the post, Why Children’s Fiction Writers Need to Provide Readers with Good Role Models 3 months, 2 weeks ago
+Sarah Burns commented on the post, Why Children’s Fiction Writers Need to Provide Readers with Good Role Models 2 years, 1 month ago

 Hey Eloise!
 Glad you enjoyed this!
 I agree, epic heroes were always my favorites as well.
 As long as you take care to develop them realistically, with flaws and weaknesses, there’s no reason for them to be perceived as cheesy or less interesting than antiheroes.
 Good luck in your quest to unlock the un-preachiness of your novel!